ushelp/EasyTemplateJS/doc/readme_en.md

 # EasyTemplateJS Template Engine User Guide

 **EasyTemplateJS(EasyTemplate JavaScript) is an ultra-high performance, compact, full-featured JavaScript template engine.
-Support for browser environment, Node.js environment, Express framework and Koa framework.**
+Support for browser environment, Node.js environment, Express and Koa framework.**

 JavaScript template engine as the data and interface separation of the most important part.
 Using JavaScript template functions to avoid the inconvenience and low maintenance of splicing `HTML` strings in JavaScript, embedding JavaScript scripts in` HTML` as opposed to using `JSP` and` ASP` Technical programming.
 EasyTemplate provides an ultra-high-performance rendering engine that uses template technology in JavaScript to simplify operations and enhance program design flexibility.